therealOri/oCrypt0r/DOCUMENTATION.md

 ```
 `file_decrypt()` is the function used to decrypt a file.
 It takes the same arguments as above and uses them to decrypt "file_path".
 AKA your file.
 > - This function will ignore all files without the ".oCrypted" extension.
 The file MUST end with that extenstion or else it won't decrypt the file(s).
+> - If the file has no data to decrypt, it will throw/raise an error. and say `"File is empty..nothing to decrypt"`.
 __ __

 **Arguments:**